Singapore & Indonesia

 Synchronized swimming — photo by Aquaman.

-When we were not in the water, we explored the island by scooter.
-There are very few cars on the island, and many of the roads are too narrow for a car anyway, so renting a scooter is the best way to get around.
-No one wears (or rents) helmets around here, but thankfully the driving, just like the pace of life, is fairly slow.
+When we weren’t in the water — which wasn’t often, to be honest — we explored the island by scooter, which is absolutely the best way to get around here.
+There are very few cars on Nusa Lembongan, and many of the roads are too narrow for a car anyway, barely wide enough for two scooters to pass each other.
+So renting a scooter is less a choice and more a necessity if you want to explore beyond walking distance.
+No one wears helmets around here (or even rents them out), which made us slightly nervous at first, but thankfully the driving, just like the general pace of life, is fairly slow and relaxed.
+The most dangerous thing we encountered was aggressive roosters at a few intersections.

-Here’s an interesting fact: seaweed farming is one of the main sources of income in Nusa Lembongan.
-As we rode around the island and flew our drone, we enjoyed seeing the pretty patchwork of shapes made by the seaweed farms just offshore - they look like giant strips of nori!
-When we snorkeled near the farms, we could see endless rows of string tied to stakes, serving as a trellis for the seaweed to grow on.
-It looks a lot like grape vines in a vineyard, only underwater.
+Here’s an interesting fact we learned: seaweed farming is one of the main sources of income for families on Nusa Lembongan.
+As we rode around the island on our scooter and flew our drone to get aerial views, we enjoyed seeing the mesmerizing patchwork of geometric shapes made by the seaweed farms just offshore — from above, they look exactly like giant strips of nori laid out in precise rows!
+When we snorkeled near the farms to investigate up close, we could see endless rows of rope tied to wooden stakes driven into the seabed, serving as an underwater trellis for the seaweed to grow on.
+It looks remarkably similar to grape vines in a vineyard, only completely submerged.
+We watched farmers working the farms from their small wooden boats, hauling in their harvest — it’s clearly hard physical work, but there’s something peaceful about the rhythm of it.

-Every evening, we watched sunset from the beach.
-We saw farmers hauling huge baskets of seaweed ashore from their little boats.
-We were amused by local kids playing in the water and trying to balance four-at-a-time on a stand-up paddleboard.
-And we ate fantastic food at several different waterfront restaurants.
+Every evening without fail, we watched the sunset from the beach, which became a ritual we looked forward to all day.
+We observed local farmers hauling enormous baskets overflowing with fresh seaweed ashore from their little boats, their silhouettes dramatic against the setting sun.
+We were thoroughly amused by groups of local kids playing in the shallow water and somehow managing to balance four-at-a-time on a single stand-up paddleboard, which seemed to defy both physics and common sense.
+And we ate fantastic food at several different waterfront restaurants, each with their own personality and specialty dishes but all sharing that perfect combination of toes-in-the-sand dining and genuinely good cooking.

 - Freediving classes: Blue Corner Freedive